jakes1403/kinect-arcade-machine/README.md

-# kinect-arcade-machine
+# MCNeese ACM Kinect Arcade Machine Project
-The repo for the kinect arcade machine project
+This is a repo containing the documentation for a Kinect Arcade machine project.